Dornach-Arlesheim railway station

 Dornach-Arlesheim railway station (Bahnhof Dornach-Arlesheim) is a railway station in the municipality of Arlesheim, in the Swiss canton of Basel-Landschaft.
 It is an intermediate stop on the Basel–Biel/Bienne line and is served by local trains only.
-The station is located just north of the border with the is on the border with the Canton of Solothurn and the municipality of Dornach.
+The station is located just north of the border with the Canton of Solothurn and the municipality of Dornach.